 From Rock to Dust to Rock Again

-An in-depth look at hydrated lime.
+An in-depth look at mixing hydrated lime to create plaster.

 Lime plaster has been in use by various cultures around the world going back millennia.
 While it has more or less fallen off the map in the U.S., it’s still used in restoration work, and it has a growing fan base in the green-building community.

 Lime is made by baking crushed limestone (calcium carbonate) in a kiln, which drives carbon dioxide out of the crushed rock, creating a compound called quicklime (calcium oxide).
 To make the lime used in most lime plasters, the quicklime is soaked—or slaked—in water, making a more chemically stable product called hydrated lime (calcium hydroxide), which is what you’ll typically find bagged for sale at your local masonry supplier.